benosment/algorithms/README.md

 Notes
 -----

-If you want to run the pre-commit hook simply do the following:
+If you want to use the pre-commit hook:

     $ cp pre-commit .git/hooks/pre-commit
     $ chmod +x .git/hooks/pre-commit